mattermost/docs/source/process/feature-release.md

         - Review with Head of Product prior to updating
     - Update Integrations Directory on the [Mattermost Apps and Integrations](https://integrations.mattermost.com/) page
     - Post the MVP winner announcement in the [Contributors channel](https://community.mattermost.com/core/channels/tickets)
+    - Update [MVP page](https://www.mattermost.org/mvp/) with the most valued professional of the release
     - Add new release fix versions in Jira for the next few releases
     - Post key dates for the next release in the Release Discussion channel and remove links to RC candidates and testing spreadsheet from the header
         - Make sure that statutory holidays for Canada and US are accounted for in the release dates
     - Check for any [UserVoice](https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0) feature suggestions that were completed in the current release
       - Find the [release tweet](https://twitter.com/mattermosthq/status/854781715914555393) and insert a link to the tweet next to the feature that shipped with the release.
-    - Close the release in Jira both for webapp and mobile ([releases page](https://mattermost.atlassian.net/projects/PLT?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased))
+    - Close the release in Jira both for webapp and mobile ([releases page](https://mattermost.atlassian.net/projects/MM?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page))
     - For the next release, create the following team meetings.
 If they conflict with existing meetings, check with meeting owner to reschedule or reschedule the release meeting
       - Bug Bash Meeting on the week after Code Complete at 10:00am San Francisco time
       - Judgment Day Meeting on T-15 at 10:00am San Francisco time